Non-binary: Healthcare

 Non-binary people may report significantly worse health and general well being than binary transgender people, although current research demonstrates conflicting perspectives on this topic.
 These health disparities may be exacerbated by minority stress by breaking gender and social norms.

 Healthcare professionals are often uninformed about non-binary people's specific health needs, sometimes requiring non-binary patients to educate them.
 Some providers may believe that non-binary people do not require transition-related treatment, while others may not understand the difference between their identity and the identities of binary transgender patients.
 Non-binary patients report lower rates of respect from healthcare providers than binary transgender people.

 Beliefs that affirm the existence of gender/sex diversity are associated negatively with prejudices toward non-binary people.

 Transgender health care

-Some non-binary people desire gender-affirming health care, including hormone replacement therapy or surgery.
+Some non-binary people desire gender-affirming health care, including gender-affirming hormone therapy or surgery.
 Others do not, and the ratio of those who desire care to those who do not is unclear.
 The factors that lead to this decision are complex and unique to each person.

+Non-binary people may also have distinct transition goals compared to binary trans individuals, posing several challenges for effective gender-affirming care.
+In particular, the desire for partial feminization or masculinization poses several challenges for hormone therapy.
+Masculinizing hormone therapy such as testosterone may be used in significantly lower doses than in binary transgender men to achieve desired results.
+Feminizing hormone therapy may be used to develop feminine secondary sex characteristics such as breast growth, fat redistribution, and skin changes.
+For those who desire partial feminization, selective estrogen receptor modulators are being explored as a potential option to minimize breast growth while developing other feminine phenotypes.
+These medications are typically used alongside an antiandrogen or GnRH agonist to suppress testosterone, as selective estrogen receptor modulators lack the antigonadotropic properties of estrogens.
+Non-binary hormone therapy is a far more recent development compared to hormone therapy for binary transgender individuals, and this is still a developing field of medicine.

 Non-binary patients seeking gender-affirming care typically begin treatment earlier than binary transgender patients.